-- (1) The materials and colors of the exterior walls, roof, and windows and doors must match the appearance and architectural design of those of the primary dwelling. - (2) The roof slope must match that of the dominant roof slope of the primary dwelling.
-The dominant roof slope is the slope shared by the largest portion of the roof. - (3) The exterior lighting must be limited to down-lights or as otherwise required by the building or fire code. - (4) The ADU must have an independent exterior entrance, apart from that of the primary dwelling. - (5) The interior horizontal dimensions of an ADU must be at least 10 feet wide in every direction, with a minimum interior wall height of seven feet. - (6) Windows and doors of the ADU may not have a direct line of sight to an adjoining residential property.
-Fencing, landscaping, or privacy glass may be used to provide screening and prevent a direct line of sight. - (7) All windows and doors in an ADU are less than 30 feet from a property line that is not a public right-of-way line must either be (for windows) clerestory with the bottom of the glass at least six feet above the finished floor, or (for windows and for doors) utilize frosted or obscure glass. - (i) Landscape Requirements.
-Evergreen landscape screening must be planted and maintained between the ADU and adjacent parcels as follows: - (1) At least one 15-gallon size plant shall be provided for every five linear feet of exterior wall.
-Alternatively, at least one 24-inch-box sized plant shall be provided for every ten linear feet of exterior wall. - (2) Plant specimens must be at least six feet tall when installed.
-As an alternative, a solid fence of at least 6 feet in height may be installed. - (3) All landscaping must be drought-tolerant. - (4) All landscaping must be from the City's approved plant list. - (j) Historical Protections.
-An ADU that is on or within 600 feet of real property that is listed in the California Register of Historic Resources must be located so as to not be visible from any public right-of-way.
+- (1) The materials and colors of the exterior walls, roof, and windows and doors must be the same as those of the primary dwelling. - (2) The roof slope must match that of the dominant roof slope of the primary dwelling.
+The dominant roof slope is the slope shared by the largest portion of the roof.

+- (3) The exterior lighting must be limited to down-lights or as otherwise required by the building or fire code. - (4) The ADU must have an independent exterior entrance, apart from that of the primary dwelling. - (5) The interior horizontal dimensions of an ADU must be at least ten (10) feet wide in every direction, with a minimum interior wall height of seven (7) feet. - (6) No window or door of the ADU may have a direct line of sight to an adjoining residential property.
+Each window and door must either be located where there is no direct line of sight or screened using fencing, landscaping, or privacy glass to prevent a direct line of sight. - (7) All windows and doors in an ADU less than 30 feet from a property line that is not a public right-of-way line must either be (for windows) clerestory with the bottom of the glass at least six feet above the finished floor, or (for windows and for doors) utilize frosted or obscure glass. - (i) Landscape Requirements.
+Evergreen landscape screening must be planted and maintained between the ADU and adjacent parcels as follows: - (1) At least one 15-gallon size plant must be provided for every five linear feet of exterior ADU wall.
+Alternatively, at least one 24" box size plant must be provided for every ten linear feet of exterior ADU wall. - (2) Plant specimens must be at least six feet tall when installed.
+As an alternative, a solid fence of at least six feet in height may be installed. - (3) All landscaping must be drought-tolerant. - (4) All landscaping must be from the City's approved plant list. - (j) Historical Protections.
+An ADU that is on or within 600 feet of real property that is listed in the California Register of Historic Resources must be located so as to not be visible from any public right-of-way. - (k) Allowed Stories.
+No ADU subject to this subsection § 21.85.060 may have more than one story, except that an ADU that is attached to the primary dwelling may have the stories allowed under subparagraph § 21.85.050(b)(4) of this section.

-21.85.070 Fees.
+§ 21.85.070.
+Fees.

-The following requirements apply to all ADUs that are approved under Section 21.85.040(a) or 21.85.040(b) above.
+The following requirements apply to all ADUs that are approved under subsections § 21.85.040(a) or § 21.85.040(b) above.